JustinDFuller/justindfuller.com/content/posts/2020-07-31_joining_architecture_review_board.md

 The most important part of any RFC is the feedback you receive.
 Ideally, it should be easy for an engineer to give feedback and for an author to ask follow-up questions.
 Google docs has been working well for us, with its commenting and suggestion features.
 It's also convenient to be able to see a complete history of the document, to reference changes during the discussion.
 Others haven't felt the same about Google, so there are many tools out there.
 If you use another tool

 Some important topics you may want to cover in your RFC: What you are building, why you are building it, when you want to build it, how you want to build it, and why you aren't building something else.
 This last one is extremely important.
-Many good RFC questions look like, "this solution makes sense, but have you considered ___?"
+Many good RFC questions look like, "this solution makes sense, but have you considered this other thing instead?"
 When you show what you've already considered, and why you aren't going to use that solution, you focus the discussion on only what you've already found to be viable.

 At the end of the process you shouldn't be waiting for a stamp of approval.
 Our RFC board, and I believe any group that wants people to voluntarily come to them for help, shouldn't act as the gatekeepers of what is and isn't allowed to be done.
 You should walk away with some helpful feedback and a clear statement that your solution does or does not line up with accepted standards.